Capture method — Pole & line; Handline

 Criterion score: 0.25 info

-Approximately 4% of the WCPO yellowfin catch was taken in domestic pole and line and handline fisheries in 2016.
+Approximately 4% of the WCPO yellowfin catch is taken in domestic pole and line and handline fisheries.
 These methods are labour intensive yet very selective.
 Pole and line fisheries do rely on large amounts of bait fish to attract the tuna, and whilst bait fish species are generally small and resilient, some basic management measures are needed.

 There is a WWF coordinated Fisheries Improvement Project (FIP) for some local handline fleets in the Philippines - the Partnership Project Towards Sustainable Tuna (PPTST).
 The project aims to get the fishery to MSC application by 2017, and is working on numerous aspects including monitoring and reporting.